nelsonjchen/cowboystyle/README.md

 ## Development

-Since there isn't a Ruby on Rails analogue to subreddit styling and sidebar markdown development for deployment on Heroku, adaptation of some tools and homegrown scripts were made.
+Since there isn't a Ruby on Rails analogue to subreddit styling and sidebar markdown development for deployment on Heroku, adaptation of existing tools and homegrown scripts were made.
 They're definitely not the most polished and will probably be specific to r/UCSantaBarbara for some time.
 These scripts will allow development of the subreddit's style and content on multiple test